asharma0718/GazePause/README.md

 ## Settings

+Edit these at the top of `gazepause.py` in any text editor:

 | Setting | Default | What it does |
 |---|---|---|
 | `PAUSE_DELAY_SEC` | 1.5 | Seconds looking away before action fires |